 - I'm not a huge fan of Samsung's heavily saturated default display profile, so I typically tap Screen Mode and change to the Natural color profile.

 - Under Navigation Bar, change the layout from Buttons to Swipe Gestures for a modern, swipe-based interface.
-As an added bonus, swipe gestures allow you to reclaim the bottom portion of your display.
+As a bonus, swipe gestures allow you to reclaim the bottom portion of your display.
 To go even further, you can toggle Gesture Hints off, which hides the small gray bar at the bottom of the screen.

 - Tap Screen Zoom to adjust the scaling and either fit more information on the display or enlarge text to reduce eye strain.
 I tend to reduce screen zoom to the smallest setting to fit as much on my screen as possible.